yegor256/blog/_posts/2014/apr/2014-04-27-typical-mistakes-in-java-code.md

 }
 ```

-It's important to start the first sentence of your JavaDoc with the name of the
+It's important to start the first sentence of your Javadoc with the name of the
-class you're testing followed by `can`.
+class you're testing followed by `can` (or `cannot`).
 So, your first sentence should always be
 similar to "somebody _can_ do something."

 The method name will state exactly the same, but without the subject.
 If I add a
 subject at the beginning of the method name, I should get a complete English
 sentence, as in above example: "`HttpRequest` returns its content in Unicode."

-Pay attention that the test method doesn't start with `can`.Only JavaDoc
+Pay attention that the test method doesn't start with `can`.
+Only Javadoc
-comments start with 'can.'
-Additionally, method names shouldn't start with a
-verb.
+comments use 'can.'

 It's a good practice to always declare test methods as throwing `Exception`.